Forex Hedging: What is It and How Do You Use It?

 Traders can use a correlation matrix to identify forex pairs that have a strong negative correlation, meaning that when a pair goes up in price, the other goes down.

-The pairing of USD/CHF and EUR/USD, for example, is a great option for hedging because of its strong negative correlation.
+The USD/CHF and EUR/USD combinations, for example, are great options for hedging because of their strong negative correlation.
 By opening a buy position on USD/CHF and a short on EUR/USD, traders can hedge their positions on USD to minimize their trading risk.